Anon Art

 0002071d

-1. Emma Smith says:
+1. Emma Smith said:

 Stunning details.
 Thanks for sharing Malcolm.

-2. Malcolm Brown says:
+2. Malcolm Brown said:

 Thanks Emma.

-3. sskeldon says:
+3. sskeldon said:

 Fabulous images Malcolm.
 Interesting to ponder the artists behind these works.
 Lovely blog.
 Steven.